bdkamenov/Multi_GOtris/README.md

 # Multi GOtris
 A multiplyer golang tetris.<br>
-University project for programming with Go course.
+University project for learning programming with Go.

 ### To get the game
 * The only dependency the project has is cross platform [Ebiten](https://github.com/hajimehoshi/ebiten)